 Foreign currency payments cannot be accepted due to exchange rate fluctuations.

 On confirmation of your booking you will be provided with a Booking Confirmation, by post or by email, this will outline your itinerary including departure and arrival times.
 This will also incorporate a statement confirming the amount you have paid and the balance due.
 Please check all the booking details thoroughly advising your consultant immediately if you believe an error has been made.

-To avoid disappointment we recommend that you book as early as possible, especially if you plan to travel in peak holiday periods (such as December, Easter and school holiday dates); booking closer to departure for travel at these times could potentially be more expensive.
+To avoid disappointment we recommend that you book as early as possible, especially if you plan to travel in peak holiday periods (such as Christmas, New Year, Easter and school holiday dates); booking closer to departure for travel at these times could potentially be more expensive.

 You can usually make a reservation up to the day of departure by telephoning us.
 Any extra administrative or delivery charges incurred in making a late booking will be charged to you.
 If any important travel documents need to be posted to you within 7 days of departure this may be sent by special delivery or courier at the appropriate additional charge, or collected from Best Served Scandinavia by arrangement.
 Payment for late bookings by credit or charge card is subject to additional security procedures.